nixos-asia/website/en/haskell-rust-ffi.md

 }
 ```

-This will not require user to manually build the rust project because we have autowired it as a pre-requisite to the haskell package.
+This eliminates the need for manual Rust project building as it's wired as a prerequisite to the Haskell package.

 {#call-rust}
-## Call rust function from haskell
+## Call Rust function from Haskell

 Replace the contents of `hello-haskell/app/Main.hs` with:

 [[haskell-rust-ffi/hs/Main.hs]]
 ![[haskell-rust-ffi/hs/Main.hs]]

 The implementation above is based on the [Haskell FFI documentation](https://wiki.haskell.org/Foreign_Function_Interface).
-Now, run the haskell project:
+Now, run the Haskell project:

 ```sh
 nix run .#hello-haskell